KhronosGroup/Vulkan-Samples/README.md

  [Performance samples](samples/performance) show the recommended best practice together with real-time profiling information.
  They are more advanced but also contain a detailed [tutorial](#tutorials) with more in-detail explanations.

+[Here is a complete list of all samples](./samples/README.md) available in this repository.

 ### Goals
 - Create a collection of resources that demonstrate best-practice recommendations in Vulkan
 - Create tutorials that explain the implementation of best-practices and include performance analysis guides